Life is like a schoolyard merry-go-round. You have to make an effort to keep enjoying the ride.” —Jeanne S. Guerra

 “Shayne was such an amazing young woman.
 Hopefully, her own words can bring hope to others who suffer as she did.”

 Jeanne’s next publishing venture was Compass Boys, a West Texas tale from the 1950s about two young boys growing up and facing the ugly truths of racial prejudice.
 It was published in late 2014.
-It was followed in early 2015 by Overalls, Oatmeal & Dreams, another middle-grade adventure, this time set in Iowa.
-She is currently working on sequels to both young readers’ books.
+It was followed by Overalls, Oatmeal & Dreams, another middle-grade adventure, this time set in Iowa.
+The sequel, Tulips, Talent & Dreams is now available on amazon.com.
+The same group of kids find adventure and new friendships at the annual Tulip Festival in Pella, Iowa.

 Jeanne S. Guerra (rhymes with Sarah) is a graduate of Texas Tech—Go Red Raiders—and earned her master’s degree at Southern Methodist University.
 She lives in North Dallas with her husband of “too many years to count,” and within driving distance of three young grandchildren.
-Her fourth grandchild is way the heck up in Portland, Oregon!
-But she leaves Texas as often as she can to play with him, too!
+Her other three grandchildren are way the heck up in Portland, Oregon!
+But she leaves Texas as often as she can to play with them, too!
 All are precious gifts from God.

 Jeanne is available to speak on any of her books and has powerpoint presentations ready to share with any group anywhere.
 Contact her at firstname.lastname@example.org.